Rysher Entertainment: History

 In May 1995, Rysher entered into a five-film domestic distribution arrangement with Metro-Goldwyn-Mayer (MGM).
 The company closed the film unit due to underperforming box-office sales in July 1997.
 Later that year, in 1997, Papazian-Hrsch Entertainment struck a deal with Rysher to develop their television projects.

 In 1998, Rysher collaborated with HBO to distribute some of the series outside of the United States, including Arli$$, Oz and Sex and the City.
 The company was closed in 1999 after Viacom entered an agreement with Cox Enterprises, allowing Paramount Pictures and its television unit to handle distribution rights.
 The company's library is incorporated into CBS Media Ventures for television series and Paramount Pictures for films (except The Opposite of Sex).
 The company's films and series included Hogan's Heroes (whose partial rights are held by CBS), Ben Casey, Walking Tall, Nash Bridges (continued by Paramount Network Television), Highlander: The Series, Kingpin, and Big Night.
 In 1998, Rysher and CBS Productions jointly purchased the Ann-Margret CBS drama Four Corners from Columbia TriStar Television.

 The company's assets were acquired by 2929 Entertainment in 2001.
 They were bought by Qualia Capital, LLC. in 2006, and were merged with Gaylord Films and Pandora Entertainment.
 The combined entity became known as Qualia Libraries Co. and the brand name served as a limited partnership, and now owns the trademark to Hogan's Heroes.
 In 2011, Qualia Libraries Co. was acquired by affiliates of Vine Alternative Investments.
-Viacom merged with CBS Corporation, under the name ViacomCBS (now Paramount Skydance Corporation), as a single distribution company in December.
+Viacom merged with CBS Corporation, under the name ViacomCBS (later Paramount Global and currently known as Paramount Skydance Corporation), as a single distribution company in December.
 CBS Media Ventures currently distributes Rysher's television library, while the distribution rights to the film library lie with Paramount Pictures, with Trifecta Entertainment handling North American broadcast television rights.